Sonia364/ERRS/README.md

 ![ERRS Banner](/images/home_img.png)

-The Emergency Response & Reporting System is an online platform developed using PHP and MySQL that facilitates the reporting and management of immediate incidents and emergency situations.
-Whether it's a vehicle accident, criminal activity, or health scare, the system provides a quick and efficient way to notify and alert the appropriate authorities and responders.
+The Emergency Response & Reporting System is an online platform developed using PHP and MySQL, specifically designed to handle immediate incidents and emergency situations related to autonomous vehicles.
+Whether it's an accident, operational anomaly, or critical system failure, the system offers a rapid and effective means to notify and alert the necessary authorities and responders.

 ## Key Features

-- **Incident Reporting:** Users can easily submit incident reports through our intuitive and user-friendly interface, powered by a frontend template from www.templateshub.net/.
+- **Incident Reporting:** Users can easily submit incident reports through our intuitive and user-friendly interface, designed specifically for autonomous vehicle scenarios.

-- **Real-time Notification:** The system employs a real-time notification mechanism, instantly alerting authorities and responders to new incident reports, ensuring swift action.
+- **Real-time Notification:** The system employs a real-time notification mechanism that promptly alerts authorities and responders to new incident reports, ensuring rapid response and action.

-- **Categorization and Prioritization:** Incidents are automatically categorized based on type and severity, allowing responders to prioritize their actions effectively.
+- **Categorization and Prioritization:** Incidents are automatically categorized according to their type and severity, enabling responders to prioritize their actions efficiently and effectively.

-- **Geo-location Mapping:** The system captures and displays incident locations on a map, aiding in resource allocation and navigation for responders.

-- **User Accounts:** Users can create accounts to access additional features, view their reported incidents, and receive status updates on their reports.
+- **User Accounts:** Users have the ability to create accounts, granting them access to additional features such as viewing their reported incidents and receiving real-time status updates on their reports.

 ## Installation

-To set up the Emergency Management System locally, follow these steps:
+To set up the Emergency Response & Reporting System locally, follow these steps:

 1. Clone this repository to your local machine: